1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenkoism.md

 	 - Such as Shmal’gauzen, Zavadovsky, Yudintsev, Alikhanyan, Zelikman, Berman, and Shapiro
  - Destroed stock of Drosophila[^2]
  - Destroyed books about genetics in TAA library[^3]
+ - Order (No. 1530, October 6, 1948), Minister of Agriculture called cessation of genetic research.[^4]

 Footnotes: